unicornlang/unicorn/README.md

 # Unicorn🦄

 Unicorn is a programming language that trancompiles to object oriented C code that is idiomatic and readable.
-The `unicorn` command also offers a library agnostic helper macro for JSON and JSX, and can generate documentation that uses markdown.

-Unicorn can be used totally side by side with normal C and abandoned easily (if more distraction than it's worth) leaving clean readable C. Linguistically, unicorn is a superset of C99 and does not hamper your ability to write C99 and is primarily oriented toward structure, inferences, and utility macros.
-This project is meant to augment one's experience with C.
+Unicorn can be used side by side with C99.

 ```bash
 unicorn .  #process all .u files in this directory and subdirectories